 - Strengthens community connections and relationships

-Core goals of the South Carolina Farm to Institution Program include providing education to food service staff on procuring and preparing local products, promoting SC Grown within cafeterias and food service operations, and creating hands-on experiences such as farmers markets, CSAs, and institutional gardens.
+Core goals of South Carolina Farm to Institution include providing education to food service staff on procuring and preparing local products, promoting SC Grown within cafeterias and food service operations, and creating hands-on experiences such as farmers’ markets, community supported agriculture (CSA) programs, and institutional gardens.

-The South Carolina Farm to Institution Program supports sites in implementing four components:
+South Carolina Farm to Institution supports sites in implementing four components:

-The South Carolina Farm to Institution Program is part of the larger nationwide movement.
+South Carolina Farm to Institution is part of the larger nationwide movement.